getwd()13 Reading and writing data

 result <- dbGetQuery(con, "SELECT * FROM measurements LIMIT 10")

-dbDisconnect(con)dbConnect() takes a driver (here, SQLite) and connection parameters, dbGetQuery() sends SQL and returns a data frame, and dbDisconnect() closes the connection when you are done.
-This three-step pattern works with every database R supports: PostgreSQL, MySQL, SQL Server, DuckDB, and others.
-Only the driver and connection parameters change.
+dbDisconnect(con)dbConnect() takes a driver (here, SQLite) and connection parameters; dbGetQuery() sends SQL and returns a data frame; dbDisconnect() closes the connection when you are done.
+This three-step shape works with every database R supports: PostgreSQL, MySQL, SQL Server, DuckDB, and others.
+Only the driver and connection string change.

 con <- dbConnect(RSQLite::SQLite(), ":memory:")